 Plan your visit with our guide: Clifton Virginia Day Trip: A Charming Small Town Near Washington DC.

-One of the most interesting and quaint small towns in Virginia, Clifton offers a classic Main Street lined with restaurants, shops, businesses, and homes.
-Clifton’s walkable downtown is small and fun to explore.
+Clifton's lovely walkable downtown is small and fun to explore.
 Signs mark historic buildings and share interesting tidbits about previous occupants (the screenplay for Sleepless in Seattle was written here).
-Bowse at several local shops then have a meal at the Main Street Pub, Trummers, Villagio, or the Clifton Cafe.
+Browse at several local shops then have a meal at the Main Street Pub, Trummers, Villagio, or the Clifton Cafe.

 There are several breweries in the downtown area and wineries are sprinkled throughout the region.
 On the eastern side of town is Old House, a combination winery, brewery, and distillery on a 75-acre farm.
 It's a lovely spot to relax and sip surrounded by farms and fields.